mozilla/dxr/docs/source/deployment.rst

 server, and create a config file.
 (See :doc:`configuration` for details.)
 Then, kick off the indexing process::

-    dxr-build.py dxr.config
+    dxr index --config dxr.config

 .. note::

-    You can also pass the :option:`--tree TREE` option to generate the index for just one source tree.
-This is useful for building each tree on a different machine, though it does leave you with the task of stitching the resulting single-tree indexes together, a matter of moving some directories around and tweaking the generated :file:`config.py` file.
+    You can also append one or more tree names to index just those trees.
+This is useful for parallelization.

 The index is generated in the directory specified by the ``target_folder`` directive.
 It contains a minimal configuration file, a SQLite database to